The idea started as a joke. My friend Val had collected enough hot sauces to fill a shelf, and one night she said we should taste them all.

 The reveal

-Step 4: Score and crown a winner
+Step 4: Score and pick a winner

 Keep it simple.
 After all twelve sauces: